-The shepherds recovered, realised their error, and buried Icarius..
-He was later found by his girl Erigone with the assistance of her canine, Maera.
+The shepherds recovered, realized their error, and buried Icarius.
+He was later found by his daughter, Erigone with the assistance of her canine, Maera.
 Driven by sorrow, Erigone hung herself over her father’s grave.
-When Dionysus knew about the incident, he rebuffed Athens with dry season and plague, causing madness to every unmarried lady, who hung themselves as Erigone did.
+When Dionysus knew about the incident, he rebuffed Athens with a dry season and a plague, causing madness to every unmarried lady, who hung themselves as Erigone did.

 The frantic Athenians moved toward Apollo and Dionysus and begged him to lift his revile.
 As repentance, Athenians chose to respect the passings of Icarius and Erigone every year.

 Silenus was the instructor of Dionysus.
 He was a father-like figure to him.
 When Silenus disappeared and strayed into an alcoholic state in Phrygia, the realm of Midas, he accidentally fell into a whirlpool and suffocated, but King Midas rescued him.
 Midas treated him with kindness, sending him to Dionysus, who was worried about his instructor.